LMB25/ICCL/user_manual.md

 activities (2.d).
 On the lower section of the page showing detailed view of the OCEL (3) providing up to 1000 rows.
 ## Configuration Pipeline
+To configure the clustering of the process execution you have following option:
+* 1: Choose the option Clustering from the sidebar
+* 2: You can to select your features by choosing the option features
+* 3: You can choose graph embedding techniques by choosing the option Embedding
+* 4: You chan choose your clustering technique and paramters by choosing the option Clustering
+* 5:
+* 6:
 ### Feature Selection
 ![Feature_Selection.png](assets%2FFeature_Selection.png)
+To conduct the feature selection you can do it the following way:
+* 1: Choose the option Clustering from the sidebar
+* 2: You can to select your features by choosing the option features
+* 2.a: In the upper section you have a summary of the control perspective features
+* 2.a1: Next to the summary you can select the control perspective features
+* 2.b: In the middle section of the page you have a summary of the performance perspective features
+* 2.b1: Next to the summary you can select the performance perspective features
+* 2.c: In the lower section of the page you have a summary of the object perspective features
+* 2.c1: Next to the summary you can select the object perspective features
+* 2.d: After you selected the features you can set the selected features by clicking on the button `Set Selected Features
 ### Graph Embedding
 ![Graph_Embedding.png](assets%2FGraph_Embedding.png)
 ### Clustering